panva/node-oidc-provider/docs/README.md

 ### extraTokenClaims

-Function used to get additional claims for an Access Token when it is being issued.
-These claims will be available in your storage under property `extra`, returned by introspection as top level claims and pushed into `jwt` or `paseto` formatted tokens as top level claims as well.
-Returned claims may not overwrite pre-existing top level claims.
+Function used to assign additional claims to an Access Token when it is being issued.
+For `opaque` Access Tokens these claims will be stored in your storage under the `extra` property and returned by introspection as top level claims.
+For jwt` or `paseto` Access Tokens these will be top level claims.
+Returned claims will not overwrite pre-existing top level claims.